Employer Sanctions Legislation

 - Employers: who are responsible for direct employees as well as any contractors they have working on site.

-- Recruitment companies: who need to check every candidate before referral to an employer.
+- Recruitment and Labour Hire companies: who need to check every candidate before referral to an employer.

 - Company directors and officers: who may be personally liable if they don’t implement adequate systems and processes to check work rights.

-If a business is found to have illegal workers, the Department of Immigration can impose a fine of $18,900 – for each person in breach of visa conditions.
-This can rise to $94,500 per worker if they decide to take the business to court.
+Penalties for engaging illegal workers can be significant.
+If a business is found to have illegal workers, the Department of Home Affairs can impose a fine of $18,900 – for each person in breach of visa conditions.
+This can rise to $315,000 (for each individual infringement) plus up to 5 years in jail if they decide to take the business to court.

 Download our Employer Sanctions Whitepaper for detailed analysis of how your business may be affected by the legislation and steps you can take to ensure compliance.